Geeknet: VA Software

 By 2001, VA Linux's original equipment and systems business model encountered stiff competition from other hardware vendors, such as Dell, that now offered Linux as a pre-installed operating system.

+By January 2001, the company' stock price traded at $7.13/share, down 97% from its all-time high of $242.88 on December 17, 1999.

 On June 26, 2001, VA Linux decided that it would leave the systems-hardware business and focus on software development.
 During the summer of 2001, all 153 of the hardware-focused employees were dismissed as a result of this shift in the company's business model.

 On December 6, 2001, the company formally changed its name to VA Software, recognizing that the majority of the business was now software development and specialty news and information services.
 However, the company's Japanese subsidiary still uses the name "VA Linux Systems Japan K.K."

 On January 2, 2002, the company's stock price plunged 42% after an earnings warning.

 SourceForge and OSDN

-In December 2003, VA Software marketed a proprietary SourceForge Enterprise Edition, re-written in Java for offshore outsourcing software development.
+In December 2003, VA Software announced SourceForge Enterprise Edition, re-written in Java for offshore outsourcing software development.

 By April 2004, the company focused on SourceForge, an online software application, and OSDN, a group of websites catering to people in the information technology and software development industries, which was renamed to Open Source Technology Group (OSTG).
 At that time, the stock was trading at $1.94/share.

 In January 2006, VA Software sold Animation Factory to Jupitermedia Corporation.

 On April 24, 2007, the company sold SourceForge Enterprise Edition to CollabNet.

 On May 24, 2007, VA Software changed its name to SourceForge Inc. and merged with OSTG.

 On January 5, 2009, Scott Kauffman was appointed president and chief executive officer of SourceForge.

 Geeknet

 In November 2009, SourceForge, Inc. changed its name to Geeknet, Inc.

-Geeknet president and chief executive officer Scott Kauffman resigned on August 4, 2010, and was replaced by executive chairman Kenneth Langone and the company changed its ticker symbol to GKNT.
+Geeknet president and chief executive officer Scott Kauffman resigned on August 4, 2010, and was replaced by executive chairman Kenneth Langone.

 On August 10, 2010, Jason Baird, the chief operations officer, and Michael Rudolph, the chief marketing officer resigned, both effective 31 August 2010.
 Jay Seirmarco, the chief technology officer also resigned, effective September 30, 2010.

 Effective January 31, 2011, Geeknet appointed Matthew C. Blank, former chief executive officer and chairman of Showtime Networks as a member of its board of directors.

 Later in 2011, the company renamed its Freshmeat website to Freecode.

 In September 2012, Slashdot, SourceForge, and Freecode were sold to Dice Holdings for $20 million, leaving ThinkGeek as the sole property of Geeknet.

-On May 26, 2015, it was announced that pop culture-oriented retailer Hot Topic had made an offer to acquire Geeknet for $17.50 per-share, valuing the company at $122 million.
-However, on May 29, 2015, it was revealed that an unspecified company had made a counter-offer of $20 per-share; Hot Topic was given until June 1, 2015, to exceed this new offer.
-On June 2, 2015, it was announced that video game retail chain GameStop would acquire Geeknet for $140 million, paying $20 per share.
-The deal closed on July 17, 2015.
+In May 2015, Hot Topic offered to acquire the company for $122 million.
+However, in June 2015, GameStop offered $140 million; the acquisition by GameStop closed in July 2015.